 Angus Council works in partnership with Sportscotland to invest in and support the Active Schools Network.
-In Angus we have a team of 10 staff dedicated to developing and supporting the delivery of quality sporting opportunities for children and young people.
+In Angus we have a team of 14 staff dedicated to developing and supporting the delivery of quality sporting opportunities for children and young people.
 More details on our programmes and other resources.

 Active Schools aims to provide more and higher quality opportunities to take part in sport and physical activity before school, during lunchtime & after school and develop effective pathways between schools and community sports clubs.